IainMF/Mens_Rights_NZ/Discrimination/different treatment.md

 Reasonable means identifying the human rights issue that is being addressed.
 Special measures are only legitimate if they support the human rights of the target group, and do not impair the rights of others.

+Reasonable means being sure that special measures are required.
+Or when preferential or specific treatment is required.

 ### Objective
 Objective means based on verifiable facts.